-- Introduction to Pastoral Care and Pastoral Theology CL670 (3 cr – students who chose this course to meet their core degree requirements must add an additional concentration elective)
+- Introduction to Pastoral Care and Pastoral Theology CL670 (3 cr – students who choose this course to meet their core degree requirements must add an additional concentration elective)

 - Practicum – Clinical Pastoral Education

-- CPE Ministry Practicum CS254 (3 cr – students who chose this course to meet their core degree requirements must add an additional concentration elective)
+- CPE Ministry Practicum CS254 (3 cr – students who choose this course to meet their core degree requirements must add an additional concentration elective)

 - Elective courses

 - M.A.R.L.: Two electives (6 cr)

 - M.Div.: Three electives (9 cr)

 - Elective courses may be selected from those approved for this concentration, or students may ask a faculty member to include a track in another course that would explicitly address one or more of the concentration educational outcomes (faculty have discretion to decide that tracking is not appropriate for a given course).
 If the faculty member agrees, some course readings and/or assignments would be tailored to allow the course to meet a concentration elective requirement.
 This would be noted on the student’s registration form.

 - Two pastoral care and counseling electives, taken at a D.Min. level (8 cr)*